 Peer review is the cornerstone of the work of the Medical Research Council (MRC) as a funding organisation, and the time and effort that peer reviewers give to the MRC peer review process is invaluable in helping our research boards and panels make funding decisions.
 MRC is committed to the UKRI principles of assessment and decision making.

-All proposals submitted to us are scrutinised by independent experts who consider the importance, scientific potential and cost-effectiveness of the research concerned.
+All applications submitted to us are scrutinised by independent experts who consider the applications against the assessment criteria as outlined in the relevant funding opportunity page.

 The second stage is the MRC research board or panel’s assessment and funding decision.
-This usually involves two steps: a triage (sift or shortlisting) to select the most competitive proposals to go through to the next stage, and a meeting where the final funding decision is taken.
+This usually involves two steps: shortlisting to select the most competitive applications to go through to the next stage, and a meeting where the final funding decision is taken.

 This guidance is aimed at peer reviewers taking part in the first stage of this process.
 Board and panel members will be provided with separate guidance.